DataResearchLabs/my_test_case_manager/README.md

 <a id="installation" class="anchor" href="#installation" aria-hidden="true"> </a>
 ### 2. Installation
 #### 2.1 Watch This Section as a Video
-Right-click the "Download & Installation Tutorial" below and click "open link in new tab" to maintain your position here.<br>
+To watch the "Download & Install Tutorial" below, right-click it and select "open link in new tab".<br>
 <a href="https://youtu.be/gV3CWC0f380">
 <img src="img/img_30_video_howtodownloadinstallX.png">
 </a>